boamaod/rainbow-bridge/config-example/README.md

 * `#botwar` on [Freenode](https://freenode.net)
 * `#bots` on [Rizon](https://rizon.net/)

 You can add any number of [chats/channels](bots.conf) to this relay from any of Libpurple accounts (inlcuding ones provided by plugins).
-Different chat protocols have different naming standards, so see how Libpurple displays them in [config](.purple/blist.xml) after you have added them from UI.
-Use the same name in Rainbow Bridge config and don't forget to make Finch auto-join the chat, so it the script will start relay without any need of further assistance.
+Different chat protocols have different naming standards for channels, so see how Libpurple displays them in [config](.purple/blist.xml) after you have added them from Finch/Pidgin UI.
+Use exactly the same name in Rainbow Bridge config and don't forget to make Finch auto-join the chat, so the script will start relay without need of further assistance.

 The directory [.purple](.purple) is copied here just for example and you can set everything up for a test run using: